Top

 Investment Strategy

-- Artificial intelligence, crypto mining, electric vehicles, higher global standards of living, and a desire to bring manufacturing back home all greatly increase the need for electricity and grid modernization.
-It also makes a reliance on fossil fuels greater in the short term.
+• Artificial intelligence, crypto mining, E.V.s, higher global standards of living, and a desire to bring manufacturing back home all greatly increase the need for electricity and grid modernization.
+It also makes reliance on fossil fuels greater in the short term.

 Washington Policy